Tools

 Responsive by Design

 Over half of the visits on Prism's employee experience apps come from mobile, so it was crucial for the design to support a range of devices and screen sizes.
-I created designs for each of our 4 breakpoints and tested the implemented version on multiple screen sizes.
+Namely's design system had virtually no responsive design, so we had to create this from scratch.

 Prism's customers needed to be able to “white label” our applications to resell to their own customers.
 We designed a new theming approach that supported custom logos and two colors: a link/interactive color and an accent color.